salmonkarp/tp/docs/UserGuide.md

 Expected output:
 * `New student added:...` with the details of the student added.

-Warnings:
+**Warnings:**
+* If any of the compulsory fields (Name, Phone Number, Email, Telegram Handle, Tutorial Group)
-* If a student with the same name already exists in the address book, an error message will be displayed, and the student will not be added. e.g. `This student already exists in the address book`
+* If a student with the same email (case insensitive) already exists in the address book, an error message will be displayed, and the student will not be added. e.g. `This student already exists in the address book`
 * If any of the fields contain invalid values (e.g. empty name, phone number with non-numeric characters, improperly formatted email, or telehandle not starting with `@`), an error message will be displayed and the student will not be added. e.g. `Invalid command format!...` and details of the error.